 Challenge tests are used to identify a trigger when a person’s allergy does not produce a strong skin reaction.
-The body is exposed to the allergen in its natural form, via a typical route, and then monitored for signs of a reaction.
+The body is exposed to the allergen in its natural form through its typical route and then monitored for signs of a reaction.

-For example, to determine the cause of hay fever, a specific type of pollen can be applied to the nasal mucosa with the patient subsequently monitored for sneezing, a stuffy nose and watery eyes.
-Food allergies can be tested by feeding the patient the suspected trigger.
-Allergens can also be used to challenge the lungs or eyes in a similar way.
+For example, to determine the cause of hay fever, a specific type of pollen can be applied to the nasal mucosa.
+The patient is subsequently monitored for sneezing, a stuffy nose, and/or watery eyes.
+Food allergies can also be tested by feeding the patient the suspected trigger.
+Different types of allergens can also be used to challenge the lungs or eyes in a similar way.

-Patients should not have any allergic symptoms before a challenge test and medical supervision is necessary throughout as they can stimulate serious allergic reactions.
+Patients should not have any allergic symptoms before a challenge test and medical supervision is necessary throughout the test, as these allergens can stimulate serious allergic reactions.

 In general, to identify an allergy trigger, a skin test is the first step.
-If this is inconclusive, too risky, or the allergen cannot be made into an appropriate solution, a blood test is performed.
+If this is inconclusive, too risky, and/or the allergen cannot be made into an appropriate solution, a blood test is then performed.

-A challenge test is the third option if the former two are not possible, or results are inadequate.
+A challenge test is often the third option if the former two are not possible or results are inadequate.
 Whichever test is used, the results must be interpreted along with the patient’s medical history in order to provide a formal diagnosis of the allergy.